FStarLang/FStar/doc/book/index.rst

 security properties (e.g., ensuring that a program never leaks certain secrets), and bounds on resource usage.

-Altough a functional programming language at its core, F* promotes programming in a variety of paradigms, including programming with pure, total functions, low-level programming in imperative languages like C and assembly, concurrent programming with shared memory and
+Although a functional programming language at its core, F* promotes programming in a variety of paradigms, including programming with pure, total functions, low-level programming in imperative languages like C and assembly, concurrent programming with shared memory and